geragcp/netmaker-k3s/README.md

 ### 08-ingress.yaml (Using k3s traefik)
 You need three domains with let'sencrypt.
 The dashboard, api and the broker.
 Note here the special broker config.
 It's not http.
-Replace NETMAKER_BASE_DOMAIN with your domain name.
+Replace BASE_DOMAIN with your domain name.
 Replace cert-provider with your provider.

+-- It's functional now.
+The following manifests implement network policy to improve security posture ---

 ### 90-network-deny.yaml
 Optional step 1: It puts a default deny into the network namespace and only allows dns.